 Exercise and Human Interaction

 If you have only one Budgie, it’s essential that you interact with it daily.
 This bird thrives on companionship, whether it’s an avian friend or you.
 It may surprise you to learn that birds can become obese if they don’t get enough exercise.
-Fortunately, this guy loves to play.
-It’ll investigate anything new you put in the cage.
+Fortunately, this bird loves to play.
+It’ll investigate anything new that you put in the cage.

 Health & Care